bsmith89/longev-mgen/doc/submission.md

 ## Assembly, binning, and MAG refinement

-Bioinformatic processing of metagenomes was implemented as a Snakemake pipeline [@Koster2012].
+Bioinformatic processing of metagenomes was implemented as a Snakemake pipeline [@Koster2012] run with version 5.18.1.
 Code and metadata can be obtained at
 <https://github.com/bsmith89/longev-mgen>.

-Raw metagenomic reads were deduplicated using FastUniq [@Xu2012], adapters trimmed using Scythe [@Buffalo2018], and quality trimmed using Sickle [@Joshi2011] to produce processed reads for all downstream analyses.
+Raw metagenomic reads were deduplicated using FastUniq [@Xu2012] version 1.1, adapters trimmed using Scythe [@Buffalo2018] version 0.991, and quality trimmed using Sickle [@Joshi2011] version 1.33 to produce processed reads for all downstream analyses.
 <!--
 TODO: Scythe and Sickle are github links and not actual citations.